Killed U.S. Troops & Civilian Totals

 3/7th SFG PANAMA – FEBRUARY 2, 1984 – CAPT.
 GILLIAM NELSON, MSGT JOHN SANTORA & SGT RAYMOND DICKEY KILLED (PFC Bob Larsen 101st ABN killed)(SGT Charles Evans & SGT Bernard Sparrow of 3/7th SFG wounded; SGT Norman Taitano of 2/7th SFG wounded) 4 KILLED 6 WOUNDED TOTAL – HELO CRASH

-SEAL TEAM 4 – DECEMBER 12, 1984 – SEAMAN ARTHUR FUSCO AND PO2 MICHAEL UYEDA KILLED – RIVER EXPLOSIVES ON AMATINGNI RIVER ON NORTHEASTERN COAST OF HONDURAS
+SEAL TEAM 4 – DECEMBER 12, 1984 – SEAMAN ARTHUR FUSCO AND PO2 MICHAEL UYEDA KILLED – RIVER EXPLOSIVES ON RIO AMATINGNI IN NORTHEASTERN COAST OF HONDURAS

 2/75th RANGERS – DECEMBER 16, 1984 – CAPT.
 W. DREW HARRINGTON (mortar fire incident)